Go to the Courses section

-Teaching, learning and research is rooted in strong disciplinary foundations, allowing bold interdisciplinary themes to emerge, and transforming approaches to literature within the department, across Oxford Brookes University and beyond.
+Our teaching, learning and research is rooted in strong disciplinary foundations whilst encouraging bold interdisciplinary collaborations within the school, across Oxford Brookes University and beyond.

-For postgraduates we offer taught Master’s programmes in English, Creative Writing and International Business, Culture and Language, integrating teaching with active research projects so that you’ll have the opportunity to learn from the most up-to-date thinking and even take part in ongoing research.
+For postgraduates we offer taught Master’s programmes in English Literature, Creative Writing and International Business and Intercultural Communication, integrating teaching with active research projects so that you’ll have the opportunity to learn from the most up to-date thinking and even take part in ongoing research.

-For those interested in higher degrees, research supervision is offered on a variety of areas related to our expertise in English Literature, Drama, Literary Linguistics and French Literature.
-We have particular strengths in Early Modern Drama, Nineteenth-Century Poetry, Modernism and Post-colonial Literature.
-We also have expertise in Japanese Studies, specifically in classical and new wave Japanese cinema (Alex Jacoby) and Japanese religions (John Lo Breglio).
+For those interested in higher degrees, research supervision is offered in a variety of areas related to our expertise in English Literature, Literary Linguistics and French Literature.
+We have particular strengths in Nineteenth-Century Poetry, Modernism, American Literature and Culture and Contemporary Writing.
+We also have expertise in Japanese Studies, specifically in classical and new wave Japanese cinema and Japanese religions.

-As a graduate from the Department of English and Modern Languages (formerly Arts and Humanities) you will have gone on to pursue one of a myriad of careers in a range of commercial, public and academic settings.
+As a graduate from the School of English and Modern Languages you will have gone on to pursue one of a myriad of careers in a range of commercial, public and academic settings.

 If you’d like to share your experiences and expertise with current students or at an Open Day, or maybe take the lead in organising a reunion - we’d love to hear from you.
-Stay connected with the Department and with other alumni via our LinkedIn groups and alumni societies.
+Stay connected with the School and with other Oxford Brookes alumni via our LinkedIn and Facebook groups and alumni networks.